Food bank

 • Private life applications based on long residence (with a fee waiver if necessary)

-• Refugee family reunion (including complex cases)
+• Refugee family reunion (including complex cases) – Update September 2025 – these are currently paused.

 • Applications to change conditions – no recourse to public funds